 Since Tine joined the coaching staff in 2002, school indoor and outdoor pole vault records and an indoor triple jump mark have fallen on the men's side.
 All indoor and outdoor pole vault, long jump and triple jump records on the women's side have been broken since 2007.

-Jake Tyksinski is in his fifth season on the Hamilton College track & field coaching staffs.
+Jake Tyksinski is in his sixth season on the Hamilton College track & field coaching staffs.
 Tyksinski specializes in the weight and throwing events.
-He guided Will Tifft '14 to second place in the hammer throw at the 2013 New York State Collegiate Track Conference (NYSCTC) outdoor championships -- a performance that earned Tifft all-conference honors.
+He guided Will Tifft '14 to second place in the hammer throw at the 2013 New York State Collegiate Track Conference (NYSCTC) Outdoor Championships -- a performance that earned Tifft all-conference honors.

 Tyksinski was a four-year letter winner in indoor and outdoor track & field at the University of Rochester.
-He was a volunteer throws coach at Clinton Central School, where he went to high school, during the 2007-08 indoor and outdoor seasons.
+He was a volunteer throws coach at Clinton High School during the 2007-08 indoor and outdoor seasons.

 Tyksinski competed in the javelin, shot put, hammer throw and discus at Rochester.
 He qualified for either the indoor or outdoor NYSCTC championship meet five times.
-He was a team captain as a senior and earned a degree in economics in 2006.
+He was a team captain as a senior and earned a degree in economics.